Neurone/reMarkable/README.md

 /home/root/customization/images/poweroff
 /home/root/customization/images/suspended
 ```

+There is a size limit for the images you can use.
+I don't know the exact size, but with some trials and errors I tested images up to `310` Kb without problems.
+I was not able to load images bigger than `600` Kb, so I removed them from the repo.

 I'm sorry I cannot give credits for the beautiful images included by default in the scripts.
 I found them on Facebook but I can't find the author anymore.
 If you find the author, plase send a PR to this repo.